MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/admin-overview/what-is-help.md

 </ul>

 ## Integrated help
-Help is integrated throughout the admin center so it's right there when you need it.
-At the top of many pages, you'll find inline help text that provides an informational overview of the task at hand, as well as links to articles so you can quickly find official documentation for more in-depth learning.
+Help is integrated throughout the admin center, so it's right there when you need it.
+At the top of many pages, you'll find inline help text that provides an informational overview of the task at hand, as well as links to articles that let you quickly find official documentation for more in-depth learning.

 ![Groups page showing inline help and links to articles](../media/integrated-help.png)

 ## Modern self-help powered by AI

 Selecting the "Need Help" button in the Microsoft 365 admin center opens our modern self-help experience powered by artificial intelligence.
-For example, if you search for *verify my domain* you'll get the steps plus few articles we think will help you.
+For example, if you search for *verify my domain*, you'll get the steps plus a few articles we think will help you.
 We use machine learning to surface the closest solution that has been found to be of help to other admins who have entered similar queries.

 Or, for those times when you don't quite know how to get something done in your specific situation, use the Support Assistant.
 This experience is currently available only in English.
 Just use the toggle at the top of the "Need Help" pane to turn it on.
 The Support Assistant provides a conversational interface for getting help.
 Enter your query, and the chatbot will ask clarifying questions to get you to the right answer for your specific situation.
 Think of it as your virtual helper to discover solutions and complete tasks.